timboettiger/action-replay-mk-iii/README.md

 - a cheat code finder (trainer)
 - a real-time opcode injector
 - a cheat code database
-- with a mouse or joypad-driven user interface
+- it has a user interface driven by mouse or joypad

 To make this amazing hardware appreciated again, I digitized and translated the manual, documented all the built-in codes, screenshotted each menu, and gathered more information.